devadigayatish/nagarsevak_report_card/README.md

 ===========================

 Nagarsevak Report Card is a project by a pune based NGO named Parivartan.
+It is an attempt to analyze the Development Work undertaken every year by the Nagarsevaks (Corporators) of Pune City from the funds available through Nagarsevak Nidhi (Funds).

 See this website live at : [http://nagarsevak.info](http://nagarsevak.info)

 ##About Project - Nagarsevak Report Card 2016